 - Highly Contagious Virus

 The mumps is among a number of common viral infections that are highly contagious.
 Although vaccinations are almost 100 percent effective, outbreaks still occur due to the severity of the contagious condition.
 Based on its contagious nature, outbreaks can become a serious issue (x).

 - Breathing Saliva Droplets

 Saliva droplets may be hard to detect, but they are still there.
 Saliva droplets are any secretions expelled from the respiratory tract, the mouth and nose, while talking, sneezing or coughing.
 This is the most common cause of mumps because it is the easiest way to contract the condition.
 Hence, the “say it, don’t spray it” rule is applicable.

 - Sharing Cups and Utensils

 Between saliva droplets and the severe contagiousness of the disease, it is vital not to share anything that comes into contact with the mouth of another individual.
 Sharing cups and utensils with others is a very common cause of mumps.
 In turn, the bacteria in the saliva remain on the object that is shared, only to be spread to other individuals (x).

 Anything having to do with the mouth, nose or saliva can easily cause mumps.
 In general, individuals with the mumps are contagious for 15 days — six days before the virus shows symptoms and nine days after.
 Other causes of the mumps include sneezing, coughing and kissing.

 Prevention of the mumps relies heavily on vaccinations, but also on teaching your children not to share food, drinks or utensils with others.

 Mumps Remedies and Supplements

 The easiest way to treat mumps is with home remedies.
-Garlic is one of the safest and most effective treatments for mumps.
+Garlic is one of the safest and most effective treatments for them.
 Garlic has antimicrobial effects that may provide pain relief and reduce inflammation.
 You may apply garlic topically to the affected areas or ingest raw garlic whole or chopped, making sure to swallow the juices.
 The recommended dosage of garlic is up to 1,200 mg (x).